Kinvey/swift-sdk/KinveyKit/KinveyKit-History-template.md

 ** Release Date:** TBD

 * Added `KCSRequestId` key to most `NSError` `userInfo` dictionaries.
 If available, this unique key corresponds to the request to the Kinvey backend.
 This value is useful for tech support purposes, and should be provided when contacting support@kinvey.com for faster issue resolution.
+* Added `KCSBackendLogicError` constant for `-[NSError code]` value for cases when there is an error running Backend Logic on the Kinvey server (HTTP error code 550).
 * `+[KCSQuery queryOnField:withRegex:]` and `+[KCSQuery queryOnField:withRegex:options]` now take either `NSString` or `NSRegularExpression` objects as the regular expression parameter.
 The `+[KCSQuery queryOnField:withRegex:]` form will use the applicable options from the NSRegularExpression object.
 * `CLLocation` objects can now be used as values for a `KCSEntityKeyGeolocation` property.
 These objects are saved in the form [latitude, longitude]; all other CLLocation properties are discarded.
 * Bug Fix(es):